mzaidi59/fairseq/examples/simultaneous_translation/docs/evaluation.md

 The simultaneous translation models from the shared task participants are evaluated under a server-client protocol.
 The participants are required to plug in their own model API in the protocol, and submit a Docker image.

 ## Server-Client Protocol
-An server-client protocol that will be used in evaluation.
-For example, when a *wait-k* model (k=3) translate the English sentence "Alice and Bob are good friends" to Genman sentence "Alice und Bob sind gute Freunde." , the evaluation process is shown in the following figure.
+A server-client protocol that will be used in evaluation.
+For example, when a *wait-k* model (k=3) translates the English sentence "Alice and Bob are good friends" to German sentence "Alice und Bob sind gute Freunde." , the evaluation process is shown in the following figure.

 ### Server
 The server code is provided and can be set up locally for development purposes.
 For example, to evaluate a text simultaneous test set,